cjeong1021/EID101/README.md

 # Challenges and Competitions Faced

-But, why bother making something that already exists in the market?
+A Hotspot device is something that already exists in the market.
 T-Mobile indeed, provides a hotspot for $20 a month.
-However, it requires 2 year contracts and security deposits, which is a deal breaker for tourists.
+However, it requires 2 year contracts and security deposits and SSN requirement, which become deal breakers for tourists.
 SPOTRA, on the other hand, requires no contracts and uses passport information as collateral instead of deposits, giving instant access to LTE data.
 So, to implement this, we provide a rental service.
 Tourists can pick up SPOTRA at the primary arrival terminals, choose a plan, use it and return it at a SPOTRA vending machine located at departure terminals.
 In addition, SPOTRA fits in pocket very well.
 It’s waterproof, and has quick charging ability.